SithuAung1988/Vedic-Planetary-Aspectarium/README.md

 # Vedic Planetary Aspectarium

 ## What it is?
-'Vedic Planetary Aspectarium' is a supplimentary application written in Python for [Maitreya](https://saravali.github.io/) program, which is an Open Source platform for Vedic and western astrology.
+**Vedic Planetary Aspectarium** is a Python-based application designed to assist the Vedic/Hindu astrology community in easily calculating and assessing planetary aspects.

 ## What it does?
-- Enables users to easily calculate 'Sputa Drishti' in both directions (i.e., natal planets aspecting transit planets and transit planets aspecting natal planets).
+- Enables users to easily calculate `Sputa Drishti` in both directions (i.e., natal planets aspecting transit planets and transit planets aspecting natal planets).
-- Presents the values of drishti in a tabular format.
+- Presents the values of `drishtis` in a tabular format.
-- Shows two charts side by side, available in both North and South Indian styles.
+- Shows two charts side by side, available in both `North` and `South` Indian styles.

 ## News
 ### Release 0.0.0.1 (Oct 2024)
 - The capability to display North Indian style charts (both natal and transit) in a single window has been introduced, replacing the previous separate windows.
-- The application now utilizes the 'darkdetect' library to generate North Indian style charts, allowing it to automatically switch between light and dark themes if the user changes the operating system theme while using the app.
+- The application now utilizes the `darkdetect` library to generate North Indian style charts, allowing it to automatically switch between light and dark themes if the user changes the operating system theme while using the app.
-- A new file, 'dataDelete.py', has been added, enabling users to easily remove all temporary and residual files after running the application.
+- A new script, `dataDelete.py`, has been added, enabling users to easily remove all temporary and residual files after running the application.

 ## Prerequisites
 I developed and tested this application using the following software, fonts, tools, and libraries.
 (Oct 2024)